 In relation to the Travel section of policy - exclusion wording is “an insured person travelling or intending to travel against the advice of a medical practitioner or for the purpose of obtaining treatment.
 Under the Personal Accident section of policy – exclusion wording is “sickness or disease (not resulting from accidental bodily injury) or any naturally occurring condition or degenerative process which is known to and insured person and their general practitioner”.

 The above information gives a summary of cover.
 This policy has a range of excesses and exceptions built in.
-The actual policy is retained in the Building’s Office and is available for inspection by contacting the Buildings Office on ext 2134 or email email@example.com
+The actual policy is retained in Building and Estates and is available for inspection by contacting ext 2134 or email firstname.lastname@example.org

 4. I am due to travel abroad on University business - what do I need to bring with me?